tecnomod-um/EvaluationGraphAlignmentMethods/Materials/materials.md

 ## Results

+<figcaption><strong>Figure Methods Boxplot.</strong> Boxplot of the OpenEA methods according to the Hits@1 metric of the 5 pairwise comparisons of the KGs generated from the Materials dataset.
+The orange solid line represents the median and the red diamond the mean of the experiments that did not lead to an error.
+The number of experiments without error is shown in brackets next to the name of the method.
+BootEA-TransH, ConvE, KDCoE and MultiKE are not shown because their error rate is equal to 1 for all datasets.</figcaption>

 ![Modules Boxplot E-Commerce Data](./Figures/boxplotApproaches.png "Modules Boxplot E-Commerce Data")

+<figcaption><strong>Figure Methods Clustering.</strong> Hierarchical clustering (Ward algorithm) of 25 OpenEA methods according to the 5 metrics for the 5 pairwise comparisons of the KGs generated from the Materials dataset.</figcaption>

 ![Modules Clusters E-Commerce Data](./Figures/clusterApproaches.png "Modules Clusters Brazilian E-Commerce Data")

+<figcaption><strong>Figure Experiments Boxplot.</strong> Boxplot of the 5 types of pairwise comparison experiments of KGs based on the Hits@1 score obtained by the 25 methods carried out in the Materials dataset.
+The orange solid line represents the median and the red diamond the mean of the experiments that did not lead to an error.
+The number of modules that did not generate an error is shown in brackets under the name of the experiment represented.</figcaption>

 ![Datasets Boxplot E-Commerce Data](./Figures/boxplotDatasetsPairs.png "Datasets Boxplot E-Commerce Data")

+<figcaption><strong>Figure Experiments Clustering.</strong> Hierarchical clustering, with method Ward, of the 5 types of pairwise comparison experiments of KG, according to the 5 metrics, with all the values scaled to the range [0,1], of the 25 (at most) OpenEA modules carried out in the Materials dataset.</figcaption>

 ![Datasets Clusters E-Commerce Data](./Figures/clusterDataset.png "Datasets Clusters E-Commerce Data")

+<figcaption><strong>Figure Distribution of OpenEA methods</strong>, according to the average Hits@1 score obtained between datasets and the average execution time obtained between datasets, scaled between 0 and 1 for each experiment.
+The average percentage of failed experiments between datasets is included in the label.
+Modules with an error rate of 1 are not shown.</figcaption>

 ![Plot Modules Means H@1, Runtime, Error Rate](./Figures/plotMeansModules.png "Plot Modules Means H@1, Runtime, Error Rate")

+<figcaption><strong>Figure Bar Chart mean Hits@1</strong>, showing for each OpenEA method, the mean Hits@1 metric for each of the four types of graph pairwise self-alignment experiment (M-M, BG-BG, EG-EG and M-EB) considering the Materials datasets.
+The average has been calculated only taking into account the non-failed experiments.
+BootEA-TransH, ConvE, KDCoE and MultiKE are not shown because their error rate is equal to 1.</figcaption>

 ![BarChart Methods-Experiments Materials](./Figures/barchartMethodsMaterials.png "BarChart Methods-Experiments Materials")

+<figcaption><strong>Figure Bar Chart Combined Methods.</strong> Bar chart containing the average increase in Hits@1 value when combining the AttrE module with either BootEA or Align-E or SEA, with respect to the module of each pair with the highest Hits@1 value.
+For the 5 types of experiments M-M, EG-EG, BG-BG, M-EG and M-BG.
+This is the average obtained from the averages obtained from all the classes aligned in the Materials dataset.</figcaption>

 ![BarChart Merged Methods Materials](./Figures/barchartMethodsAccumulated.png "BarChart Merged Methods Materials")